MiDAS-BU/midas.bu.edu/README.md

 ## Instructions

-The website is built in a way that enables easy updates on changing data.
+The website is built in a way that enables easy updates of dynamic data.

 ### How to add / update / remove a person profile